AbuTalha3/Todo-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to thank Microverse for providing us opportunity to learn programming.
+I want to thank Microverse for providing us opportunity to learn programming and create such applications/Projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>